microsoft/microsoft-bonsai-api/Python/samples/moab/README.md

-# Cartpole with Project Bonsai
+# Project Moab: Balancing a plate using AI agent trained with Project Bonsai

 ## Objective